Eklakhi Mausoleum (Malda)

 Entry Fee Details & Maintenance Initiative By ASI

-No entry fee is required for exploring the place.
+Exploring the place does not require any entry fee.
 There is no security personnel to guard the Mausoleum.
 No shops, restaurants are located nearby.
 So, you should carry drinking water, food, snacks to curb your hunger (if needed).
 ASI has taken measures to renovate and look after this ancient structure.

 Also Read: Chika Masjid – Mosque in Malda